- Online Services Pay Fines, Transcripts...

 Hand printed forms using either blue or black ink will be accepted for filing as long as they are legible.

 YWCA Domestic Violence and Sexual Assault Services Program

 If a temporary or permanent restraining order is granted, the information contained on the restraining order will be entered into the California Law Enforcement Telecommunications Systems (CLETS) the same date the order is granted if the necessary information is provided on the forms.
 Be sure to complete the identifying information sections on the restraining orders to ensure prompt entry into CLETS.

 Included in this packet are the forms you will need to fill out and file with the Clerk’s Office to get a Temporary Restraining Order.
 Hand printed forms using either blue or black ink will be accepted for filing as long as they are legible.

 TRO Review: TRO applications are reviewed by a judge every court business day.
 Your forms must be completed and dropped off at the Clerk’s Office, Family Law Division, by 8:30 AM in order for the judge to review your paperwork the same day.
 Your paperwork will be ready for you to pick up after 2:00 PM - Please note, the Clerk’s Office closes at 3:30 PM Monday through Friday.

 You will not be meeting with the judge at this time.
 The judge will either grant or deny your Request for Order based on the information you have provided in your documents.

-You may drop your paperwork off at your convenience between 8:25 AM and 4:30 PM Monday through Friday.
+You may drop your paperwork off at your convenience anytime between 8:30 AM and 3:30 PM Monday through Friday.
 However, it will not be reviewed by a judge until the following court business day.

 CLETS: If your application for a TRO is granted, the Order granting the TRO as well as the terms and conditions will be entered into the California Law Enforcement Telecommunications System (CLETS) on the same date the order is granted.
 This information is available to all law enforcement personnel throughout the state of California.